MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy-dpm-protection-agent.md

       - `netsh advfirewall firewall add rule name=DPMRA_DCOM_135 dir=in action=allow protocol=TCP localport=135 profile=Any`

-2. On the primary domain controller, create and then populate the following security groups, where the protected server name is the name of the RODC on which you plan to install the protection agent:
+2. On the primary domain controller, create and populate the following security groups (where the protected server name is the name of the RODC on which you plan to install the protection agent):

       - Create a security group named **DPMRADCOMTRUSTEDMACHINES$PSNAME**, and then add the DPM server machine account as a member.